+S&V: What’s the most important in a subwoofer: the driver, the enclosure, or the amplifier?
 CH: Being a system engineer, I believe all of it’s important.
 A poor-quality part in just one of the areas can mess up the whole product.
 For instance, no sub with a leaky enclosure is going to sound good no matter what amp or driver you use.
 Or if you tune the sub in an environment [room] that’s not appropriate to tune in, it’s going to sound bad regardless of the components you use.

 S&V: Do you have a preference for ported, sealed, or passive-radiator subwoofers?
 How do the design decisions differ among those three?